OmniSpective/OmniBridge/README.md

 ```
 obr run flow --name image_flow -i "create a prompt to an image that will amaze me"
 ```

+> **_NOTE:_** As of now, we will create the images in your current working directory and print the paths.
+Tell us if you would want to receive the output of image creation models differently!

 <br/><br/>
 We are working on more cool stuff!